 For the first-timer, spending two weeks in Japan is the ultimate way to go.
 This Japan itinerary will break down exactly where to visit in Japan and how long to stay.
 Japan is a special place for me.
 After visiting for my third time this last year, it has become easily my number one destination in Asia.

 Japan is wildly different from anything here in the U.S. Their culture has preserved the arts and historic components of society.
 Meanwhile, it has integrated technology and processes that drive their community forward.
 I’ve never seen anything quite like it — an incredible blend of the old world and the new world.
 Japan has a wonderful way of drawing you in and showing you a new way to live.

-So if you’ve booked yourself a two week trip to Japan, here’s everything you need to know about where to visit and why.
+So if you’ve booked yourself a two-week trip to Japan, here’s everything you need to know about where to visit and why.

 Why You Should Spend Two Weeks in Japan

 How long you spend in Japan is entirely up to you.
 I would vote to do two weeks for a few reasons especially if it’s your first time.
-The first being that it allows you to get off the main path that most tourists will visit.
+The first is that it allows you to get off the main path that most tourists will visit.
 All of those cities like Osaka, Kyoto, and Tokyo are wonderful.
 However, there are some other hidden gems of places to go.
 Spending two weeks gives you the right amount of time to truly digest it all.
 You can blend the perfect trip of highlighted cities and some other experiences that will take you by surprise.
 There are several world heritage sites you won’t want to miss as well along the way.

-What will be in this two week itinerary in Japan post:
+What will be in this two-week itinerary in Japan post:

 - A sample itinerary.